llui2/brownian-dynamics/README.md

 # Brownian dynamics
-This is the code used in Project 1 calculations of the Statistical Physics of Non-Equilibrium Systems course.
+Code used in Project 1 calculations of the Statistical Physics of Non-Equilibrium Systems course.